andreromao/TheCork/InstallationGuide.md

 ### 3.6.
 Discount Backend Server

+Begin by installing the node dependencies, before removing the default NAT gateway of the template machine

 ```
 cd discount-service
 sudo npm i
 ```

-On the Network Tab, enable one Internal Network adapter named discSubnet.
+Then, on the Network Tab, enable one Internal Network adapter named external.

 Now run the discount script to finish the configuration